black-studio/black-studio-tinymce-widget/readme.txt

 * Add rich text widgets to your sidebars and edit them using the TinyMCE visual editor
 * Switch between Visual mode and HTML mode (including Quicktags toolbar)
-* Insert images, videos and other media from WordPress Media Library (including embed preview)
+* Insert images, videos and other media from WordPress Media Library
 * Insert links to existing WordPress pages/posts or external resources
 * Option to "Automatically add paragraphs" to widget text
-* Support for shortcodes, smilies and embeds in widget text
+* Support for shortcodes, smilies and embed in widget text (including preview)
-* Support for responsive images (requires WordPress 4.4 or later)
+* Support for responsive images (on WordPress 4.4 or later)
 * Support for Customizer with live preview and quick edit
 * Support for fullscreen editing mode
 * Support for widgets accessibility mode